timmedia/truffle-screen-picker/README.md

 Truffle package enabling polling by letting viewers select a point on screen.
 Currently, there are two separate embeds: The viewer embed facilitates the actual poll (overlay on video) and the admin embed controls creating/managing the polls.
 The overlay runs on port `5173` by default and the admin embed on `5174`.
 Below are the corresponding dev embed configs.
 An authentication token is needed in both cases (to manage permissions and ensure each viewer can only vote once).

+### Why Firebase instead of Supabase?

+A rewrite to use Supabase has been started in [dev/supabase](/truffle-screen-picker/tree/dev/supabase), however, the Supabase free tier only allows 200 concurrent realtime connections.

 ## [Viewer embed](viewer-embed)

 ```json